Nynergy/kadai/README.md

 delete tasks and lists as you wish.

-Above all this information is a handy-dandy info bar that displays the name of the current project, the number of backlogged and archived tasks, and even a textual indicator in the center warning of unsaved changes.
+Above all this information is a handy-dandy info bar that displays the name of the current project, the number of backlogged, tracked, and archived tasks, and even a textual indicator in the center warning of unsaved changes.

 ## How can I compile and run it?